tpluscode/tpluscode.github.io/source/_posts/2016-02-27-rest-misconceptions-2.markdown

 categories:
 - rest
 - hypermedia
-description: Linking is a crucial part of a REST API and here are some examples
+description: Linking is a crucial part of a REST API and yet, despite being so simple, linking is often neglected
 comments: true
 ---